-Now it's your turn to propose to your bridesmaids and groomsmen .
+Now it's your turn to propose to your bridesmaids and groomsmen.
 Remember, the earlier you ask, the sooner you can enlist their help.
-And keep in mind that your wedding party is agreeing to spend their hard-earned money and donate their precious time—be considerate and kind by informing everyone about all your plans (including costs for attire, bachelor and bachelorette parties and more), showing them a good time and making sure they know how much you appreciate them.
+And keep in mind that your wedding party is agreeing to spend their money and donate their time—be considerate and kind by informing everyone about all your plans (including costs for attire, bachelor and bachelorette parties and more), showing them a good time and making sure they know how much you appreciate them.

 Consider a Consultant

-If you're a super-busy couple, have demanding jobs or have big (read: complicated) dreams for your wedding weekend, then you should hire a full-time wedding planner to help you prepare your entire event, from the announcement to the honeymoon.
+If you're a super-busy couple, have demanding jobs or have big (read: complicated) dreams for your wedding weekend, then you should hire a full-time wedding planner to help you prepare your entire event, from the engagement party to the honeymoon.
 You can also hire a part-time consultant to devise a wedding blueprint—including budget, schedule, and lists of good vendor and site choices—before you launch solo into the preparations.
 Another option is a day-of coordinator, who will make sure everything goes smoothly on your wedding day.
 (Find a consultant in your area with our local wedding vendor search.)

 Book a Venue (and Set Your Date)